openmelody/mt-plugin-theme-export/README.md

 * [Melody Compatibility Layer](https://github.com/endevver/mt-plugin-melody-compat) (not needed for Melody)
 * [Theme Manager](https://github.com/openmelody/mt-plugin-theme-manager) (not needed for Melody)

+This plugin requires a newer version of the `YAML::Tiny` Perl module than is included with Movable Type.
+Included with this plugin (in the `extlib/` folder) is a newer version of `YAML::Tiny`.
+Copy from the plugin archive `extlib/YAML/Tiny.pm` to `$MT_HOME/extlib/YAML/Tiny.pm` to update Movable Type's copy of this plugin. **This is a required, non-optional step!**

 ## Installation ##

 The installation is the same as the standard for most MT plugins.
 If you need help, please see [The Ultimate Guide to Installing Movable Type Plugins](http://tinyurl.com/easy-plugin-install)